 Will all of the RFID Tags that I purchase be encoded?

-If it is vital to your application that your tags be delivered in a complete and perfect EPC memory sequence, please let our sales team know.
+If it is vital to your application that your tags be delivered in a complete and perfect EPC memory sequence, please let us know.
 Frequently, calibration issues create “skips” in the tag sequence that result in the sequence stretching over the number of tags that customers purchase.
 For example, instead of a sequence from 1-5000, a sequence might run from 1-5005 because 5 tags were “skipped” in the printing process due to voided tags.

 We can ensure that a roll is perfectly sequential, but we need to know that this is important to your application before we begin the printing process.
 Most applications only require that tags have unique identifiers, so this does not cause end user issues.